isomerpages/govtech-stp/_rgl-indonesia/frequently-asked-questions.md

 #### 8. I was recently diagnosed with COVID-19 but am scheduled to travel to Singapore.
 Can I still visit Singapore?

 In general, travellers who are unwell should seek for immediate medical attention and defer their travels.
-Travellers diagnosed with <a href="https://safetravel.ica.gov.sg/health/covid19-symptoms">COVID-19</a> less than 21 days before the scheduled date of arrival in Singapore will not be permitted travel to Singapore; airlines will deny such travellers from boarding.
+Travellers diagnosed with COVID-19 less than 21 days before the scheduled date of arrival in Singapore will not be permitted travel to Singapore; airlines will deny such travellers from boarding.

 #### 9. I was approved to travel to Singapore under the RGL.
 Can I transit through a second country to get to Singapore?
 What should my travel route look like?